Things to do in the Isle of Man

 Wild Wallabies Isle of man

-Here we go again, another random fact about the Isle of Man that makes no sense at all.
-Yet, it’s true; there are wild wallabies here.
+Another random fact about the Isle of Man is that wild wallabies are present here.

-These elusive creatures, usually associated with regions such as Australia & Tasmania, escaped a local wildlife park some decades ago.
-Unable to catch them and with no predators on the island to hunt them, it’s believed there are around 120 of them now and growing.
+The elusive creatures escaped a local wildlife park some decades ago.
+With no predators on the island to hunt them, it’s believed there are around 120 of them now and the population continues to grow.

 Taking the ‘wallaby walk’ in Curragh gives you the best chance of seeing them.
 But they’re shy little creatures, so it’s not always easy to track them down.